joeferraro/MavensMate-SublimeText/README.md

 #MavensMate for Sublime Text

-## Development Suspended

-MavensMate users,

-I have temporarily suspended development & support for MavensMate to focus on spending time with my newborn daughter.
-If you are experiencing an issue with MavensMate, I encourage you to use the Force.com IDE, Developer Console, or one of the many other 3rd party tools for building Salesforce applications until development resumes.

-Thanks very much for your support.

--Joe

 MavensMate for Sublime Text is a plugin that aims to replicate the functionality of the Eclipse-based Force.com IDE.
 Its goal is to allow developers to work inside Sublime Text for all their Force.com-related tasks.

 * Create & Edit Salesforce.com projects with specific package metadata